apfaudio/tiliqua/gateware/docs/beamrace_video.rst

 .. warning::

    This tutorial is not finished yet.
-It only contains the basics of building and simulating beamrace cores.

 'Beamracing' is a simple method for creating interesting video patterns, by calculating the color of each pixel right before it is needed.
 It's especially well-suited to FPGAs as we can build custom logic just for computing the value of each pixel, at the full video clock rate.